artballesteros/Flix/README.md

 ### Notes

 Describe any challenges encountered while building the app.
+- Learning to hide the Youtube Player API Key
+  - Wasn't mandatory but I thought it would be interesting to see how it is done
+-

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing